 Through studio tours and events, SFDW celebrates this spirit of newness by providing unique access to exhibitions and conversations with the designers who are shaping the future — from architecture to fashion, product design to digital services, and everything in between.

-SF Design Week is a community event led by a team of advisors and a core committee with leaders from AIGA SF, ASID, IDSA, IxDa and more who represent the diversity of design disciplines in the Bay Area.
-The event is produced by AIGA SF, the professional association for design, a 501c3 and the oldest and largest membership association for professionals engaged in the discipline, practice and culture of designing.
+SF Design Week is a community driven event led by an army of dedicated volunteers, the Lead Chair, CEO, an Advisory Committee and a core Partnering Organization Committee with leaders from AIGA SF, ASID, IDSA, IxDa and more who represent the diversity of design disciplines in the Bay Area.

 AIGA brings design to the world, and the world to designers.
 As the profession’s largest community, we advance design as a respected craft, strategic advantage and vital cultural force.
 From content that defines the global practice to events that connect and catalyze, we work to enhance the value and deepen the impact of design on business, society and our collective future.